lewagon/sass-challenges/01-middleman-content-migration/README.md

 In this boilerplate, we provide you two scripts (for Mac and for Windows)

 - **`osx_start.command`** (resp. **`windows_start.command`**) will start a local server to run your website and listen for change in your code.
 Just double-click this file to launch the server.
 - **`osx_deploy.command`** (resp. **`windows_deploy.command`**) enables to deploy you website on Github Pages.
-Deployment is a bit trickier than before as your are now coding with templates and sass.
-Hence, your code should be processed into pure HTML and CSS before being published.
+Deployment is a bit trickier than before as your are now coding with templates and SASS.
+For this reason, your code has to be processed into pure HTML and CSS before being published.
 That's why we provide you this nice little script.

 ## Specs